asciiscry3r/mksscryertower.quest/content/category/Slavery_in_piracy_groups_criminal_groups_and_in_cults.rst

 * Can create loyal "wife" by brainwashing and violence

-* Can teach someone how to use DEW or create/write on people in live - for money and for career
+* Can teach someone how to use DEW or brainwash in live - for money and for career

 * Can kill you because you don't want be a pirate for them